Status: 03/12/2022 03:55 a.m

 This is also the line of the Republican and strongly conservative Governor of Florida, Rick DeSantis: he said weeks ago that he supported the draft and explained that there is currently a mindset in the USA that says parents are not allowed to have a say in what theirs children learn in school.
 He rejects that.

-Disney supports protests after criticism
+Disney supports protests following criticism

 The resistance to this in the Sunshine State is large and loud.
 And now also receives prominent support.
-Disney CEO Bob Chapek said at a meeting with company shareholders that he had spoken to Gov. DeSantis and voiced his concerns about the law’s potential to stigmatize families and children.
+Disney CEO Bob Chapek said at a meeting with company shareholders that he had spoken to Gov. DeSantis and voiced his concerns regarding the law’s potential to stigmatize families and children.

 It now depends only on Gov. DeSanti’s signature whether the bill becomes permanent law in Florida.
 Both opponents and supporters consider it certain that he will sign.